certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 need to rebuild again unless the version changes.
 Your local changes will be picked up automatically, and the relevant services will be reloaded.

-The exact nature of that depends a bit on the various services, but in general, starting Morio this way will run the code in your local copy of the _monorepo_ rather than any pre-built code.
+What will happen exactly depends a bit on the various services, but in general, starting Morio this way will run the code in your local copy of the _monorepo_ rather than any pre-built code.